MattScicluna/interpretable_tsne/README.md

 `interpretable_tsne` requires Python 3.8 or higher to run.
 It is only available on Linux operating systems.

-### TestPyPi
+### PyPi

-This code can be installed via TestPyPi using the following command:
+This code can be installed via pip using the following command:

-    pip install -i https://test.pypi.org/simple/ interpretable-tsne
+    pip install interpretable_tsne

 ### Source